temporalio/samples-java/README.md

       ./gradlew -q execute -PmainClass=io.temporal.samples.hello.HelloSearchAttributes
       ./gradlew -q execute -PmainClass=io.temporal.samples.hello.HelloSideEffect

-### File Processing
+### File Processing Sample

 [FileProcessing](https://github.com/temporalio/samples-java/tree/master/src/main/java/io/temporal/samples/fileprocessing)
 demonstrates task routing features.
 The sample workflow downloads a file, processes it, and uploads the result to a destination.
 Any worker can pick up the first activity.
 However, the second and third activity must be executed on the same host as the first one.

+####  Running the File Processing Sample

 The sample has two executables.
 Execute each command in a separate terminal window.
 The first command runs the worker that hosts the workflow and activities implementation.
 To demonstrate that activities